 The Editorial Board has recommended that reviews should be returned by the reviewers within two weeks.
 Candidate reviewers will be contacted before sending a submission to them, and their agreement to submit their review within the deadline set by the Editor should be obtained.
 If a reviewer does not agree to submit a review on or before the deadline, another candidate reviewer should be sought.
 The Editor's responsibility is to hold the reviewers to that deadline.
 Not all eventualities can be foreseen, but if a reviewer has a mitigating circumstance come up before the deadline that would compromise that deadline, he/she will be expected to contact the Editor to obtain permission for an extension of the deadline, which should be for no more than one to two weeks.
 The Editor has the discretion to permit such extensions.
-In the event a reviewer is unable to meet the deadline, the Editor should seek another candidate reviewer immediately, imposing the shortest possible deadline on that alternative reviewer.
+In the event a reviewer is unable to meet the deadline, the Editor should seek another candidate reviewer.
 The goal is to limit the review process routinely to less than one month, and preferably to three weeks or less.